 One-on-one meetings give you a chance to get to know your students and their parents.
 You can ask questions, get details about strengths and weaknesses or just catch up on what is going on in their lives.
 Above all, it is a time to share any concerns you have about your student’s success.

 At the beginning of the year having a meet the teacher event is a great way to connect with families.
 There are different approaches to this event.

-The first option, a more formal event, has parents sit (uncomfortably) in their child’s desk while you go through a presentation.
+The first option, a more formal event, has parents sit (uncomfortably) at their child’s desk while you go through a presentation.
 This presentation could explain your teaching philosophy, your schedule, your processes and procedures.

 A less formal event would be more in the style of an open house.
 Parents can come and go during the open house hours.
 They can visit the class, get a sense of the space and touch base with you.

-In this format you have to be a ninja master to escape the parent who latches on and talks your ear off.
+In this format, you have to be a ninja master to escape the parent who latches on and talks your ear off.
 Consequently, you may miss some families as they enter and exit like ninjas themselves.
-Keep a sign up page available for parents that would like to have a more detailed interaction like a phone call or meeting.
+Keep a signup page available for parents that would like to have a more detailed interaction like a phone call or meeting.

 How can I double dip for teacher-parent communication?